-Another way to look at this issue is shown in Fig. 1-8.
+Another way to look at this issue is shown in Fig. 3-5.
 The figures shows a survey of a large number of SUSY models [48] plotted in the plane of gluino mass versus lightest superparticle mass.
 The color-coding gives the fraction of models excluded by LHC searches, at 300 fb-1 on the left, and at 3000 fb-1 on the right.
-917 The general shift of the boundary by about 30% is accompanied by a removal of exceptions to the right of 918 this boundary.
+The general shift of the boundary by about 30% is accompanied by a removal of exceptions to the right of this boundary.

 One more exception should be noted.
-The supersymmetric partners of the Higgsino automatically have small mass splitting of a few GeV.
-The direct pair-production of these particles through electroweak interactions is essentially invisible at the LHC, except through searches for initial-state radiation plus invisible particles, described in Section 1.8.4.
-In a scenario in which these are the lightest supersymmetric particles, the ability of lepton colliders to be sensitive to very small energy depositions in decay would be crucial to observe and study these particles.
-Studies of Higgsino pair production at the ILC as described in [49].
+The supersymmetric partners of the Higgs boson automatically have small mass splitting of a few GeV.
+The direct pair-production of these particles through electroweak interactions is essentially invisible at the LHC, except through searches for initial-state radiation plus invisible particles, described in Section 3.8.4.
+In a scenario in which these are the lightest supersymmetric particles,